-The Federal-Mogul Corporation, headquartered in Southfield, Michigan, is a manufacturing company for a variety of industrial products.
-Although the company no longer uses asbestos in products, its past association with high asbestos use led to many workers and consumers falling ill to life-threatening illnesses.
-A string of mesothelioma and other asbestos-related lawsuits followed, resulting in Federal-Mogul filing for bankruptcy in order to pay off the sheer amount of pending and future cases.
+The Federal-Mogul Corporation is a manufacturing company for a variety of industrial products.
+The company no longer uses asbestos in products, but its past association with high asbestos use led to many workers and consumers falling ill to life-threatening illnesses.
+A string of mesothelioma and other asbestos-related lawsuits followed, resulting in Federal-Mogul filing for bankruptcy in order to pay off pending and future cases.

 If you or a loved one were diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.